TrippCreates/Tripp-BlueStamp-Portfolio/drone.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/3wA4xzai6so?si=yb6nTVmsfMpsDycW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 **Overview**\
-This is the second milestone of my model rocket.
-This milestone was about learning to launch the rocket and then, in turn, learning from what works and what does not to make my final model.
+This is the second milestone of my drone.
+This milestone was about trying to film my flights.
+I knew that a GoPro would easily provide high quality film so I decided to try and integrate it into my build.

 **Accomplishments**\
-The main accomplishment of this milestone was the launch of the rocket.
-While it may have failed miserably, it was clear what went wrong.
-The rocket needs a bigger engine, balance, and weight loss.
-I had never worked with model rocket engines or launch controllers, so not setting anything on fire was also a huge plus.
+The accomplishment of this build was designing and 3D printing a mount for a GoPro.
+It took many iterations to get the right tolerances and design but when the GoPro finally fit and I collected my first footage it was an awesome feeling.

 **Challenges**\
-The biggest challenge of this milestone was understanding the launch components.
-I extensively tested the engine, starter, and controller to ensure I knew what I was doing before going out in the field and setting things ablaze.
+The biggest challenge of this milestone was weight.
+The added mass of the GoPro depleted the battery of the drone much quicker than expected, this meant that I had to order a bigger battery and find ways I could cut weight on other parts of the drone.

 **Next Step**\
-My next step is to design and 3D print all the parts I want for the final prototype.
-I want multiple components, like the nose cone and fins, to be both lighter and more precise, so I plan on making some designs for those.
+My next step is to integrate an FPV camera into the build that is capable of feeding me live footage of the flight that I can view through a FPV headset.

 # Final Milestone